TreasureProject/Rio/API-README.md

 ```

 #### Description:
-- Hello, world endpoint.
-No functionality
+- Returns the string 'Hello, world'

 _No parameters_